 Compare that to the Fronius Gen24.
 The outside case got to a mild 35 degrees.
 The internal temperature of the inverter was 46.6 degrees.

 I then pushed the SolPlanet inverter a bit harder and heated up the room to a warm 30 degrees, the temperature the inverter would easily see on a summer’s day.
 The Solplanet quickly got to 60 degrees on my thermometer or 63 degrees on SolPlanets monitoring.
 At that point, the inverter started derating to protect itself from overheating.
 It reduced its power production down to 4.6kW.

 But a bit of power loss on a hot summer’s day isn’t what I’m concerned about.
 Here’s the problem.
 In my test, SolPlanet ran more than 10 degrees hotter than Fronius.
 If we made the absurd assumption that SolPlanet used the same quality components as Fronius, then applying Arrhenius’s equation would suggest that the SolPlanet would last half of the time of a Fronius inverter.
 But I think we can be confident that the components used in the SolPlanet inverter are not the same quality.
-Let’s hope SolPlanet is around to honor their 10-year warranty.
+Let’s hope SolPlanet is around to honour their 10-year warranty.

 Or maybe you’re the type of person who thinks you’ll probably move house within 5 years.
 If the inverter fails, you’ll throw it in landfill and replace it with another cheap inverter.
 After all, you’re already $1000 ahead compared to buying a Fronius inverter.
 Whatever floats your boat.